YaleDHLab/lab-workshops/machine-learning/README.md

 ### Running the Workshop Notebook

-You should now see `(3.6)` prepended on your path.
+You should now see `(3.6)` is a prefix in your terminal prompt.
 Once you see that prefix, you can start the notebook with the following commands:

 ```
 git clone https://github.com/YaleDHLab/lab-workshops